What Wasps Do For The Environment

 Avoid Provoking Wasps

 Wasps are more likely to sting if they feel threatened.
-Avoid swatting at wasps or disturbing their nests.
+This leads to avoid swatting at wasps or disturbing their nests.
 If a wasp lands on you, remain calm and gently brush it away.

 Wasps are attracted to sweet foods and drinks, so be careful when eating outdoors.
 Keep food covered and clean up spills promptly.
 If you are allergic to wasp stings, carry an epinephrine auto-injector (EpiPen) and wear a medical alert bracelet.